Persian style interior design explained

 This section provides tips on how to incorporate this style into your home.
 The focus is on providing practical and accessible advice for any home decorator looking to infuse their spaces with history and elegance, regardless of the current design.

 Persian interiors often begin from the ground up, literally.
-A hand-knotted or high-quality Persian rug instantly infuses color, intricate patterns, and authenticity.
+A hand-knotted or high-quality Persian rug instantly infuses color, detailed patterns, and authenticity.
 Choose a rug with bold, classic motifs—think medallions or florals—in rich hues such as red, navy, and gold.
 Position it as the focal point in your living or dining area for maximum impact and cultural flair.

 Mix and layer textiles like cushions, throws and drapes in rich fabrics such as velvet or silk.
 This design choice adds a tactile, cozy feel while also introducing pattern and visual richness.
 Find pillows with traditional Persian motifs like paisleys or arabesques and mix several patterns for an eclectic look—a fusion of abundance and texture is key.

 Low, carved wooden furniture echoes traditional Persian seating.
-Look for coffee tables, benches, or accent chairs with intricate designs or mother-of-pearl inlays.
+Look for coffee tables, benches, or accent chairs with detailed designs or mother-of-pearl inlays.
 If you can’t find authentic pieces, opt for modern furniture with similar lines and wood tones to evoke the look in a contemporary way.

 Infuse deep hues, such as emerald, sapphire, gold, and ruby, through wall paint, accent walls, or decorative accessories.
 Persian interiors aren’t shy about color, so don’t be afraid to paint a reading nook in a rich teal or introduce golden accents for warmth.
 These tones instantly add drama and depth.

-Persian miniature paintings, intricate calligraphy, or landscape art add an unmistakable authenticity to your walls.
+Persian miniature paintings, detailed calligraphy, or landscape art add an unmistakable authenticity to your walls.
 Frame prints or originals in ornate gold or wood frames.
 Group them salon-style for a collected look, or let one large piece make a statement above a sofa or bed.

 Mirrors with decorative, often gilded frames are a hallmark of Persian décor.
 Place an ornate mirror above a console or mantle to enhance light and create the illusion of extra space.
 Seek mirrors with floral, geometric, or latticework designs to embody the style’s signature elegance.